 There is just something so incredible about an enchilada.
-They’re kind of gooey, soft, cheesy, melty.. they’re just delicious!
+They’re kind of gooey, soft, cheesy, melty.
+They’re just delicious!
 I love beef enchiladas, cheese enchiladas, and I ADORE these Green Chile and Pepper Jack Cheese Chicken Enchiladas!
-They have wow factor written all over them and they are so easy to whip up.
+They have that wow-factor written all over them and they are so easy to whip up.

 These delicious enchiladas have just the right ‘kick’ for adults.
 I’m personally a baby when it comes to spicy food and I don’t consider these spicy at all.
 My kids do though, so if you are making these for your family including the kiddos, I would only use half a can of the green chilies and also maybe half pepper jack cheese and half Monterey jack.

 - 3 medium boneless skinless chicken breasts cooked then shredded

 - 8 flour tortillas soft taco size

-- 2 (10 ounce) cans green chile enchilada sauce
+- 2 cans (10 ounces, each) green Chile enchilada sauce

 - 1 can (4 ounces) diced green chilies